lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 And to select just the first zone, we click the button that contains the “first”  word.

 The steps/tariffs.js file will be very similar to the steps/zones.js file.

 Let’s use it as a template.

-When at the “Tariffs” step, the customer sees the tariffs word, the “regular” word and the “student” word”.
+When at the “Tariffs” screen, the customer must see the following words: tariffs, regular, and student.

 The implementation starts with a drawing.

 We will need another leaf for Tariffs.

 Let’s add it.

-Next, let’s add a node called “Tariffs” in the “main” graph.
+Next, let’s create a node called “Tariffs” in the “main” graph.

 The fact that the user is supposed to land on the Tariffs screen after selecting the zones is expressed with an arrow going from the Zones box to the Tariffs box.